babenkoivan/elastic-adapter/README.md

 ### Put Settings

-You can update index settings:
+You can update an index settings:

 ```php
 $settings = (new \ElasticAdapter\Indices\Settings())